Skip to content

 State file location

-• .datarobot/state/info.yml in the current working directory
+• .datarobot/cli/state.yaml in the template directory (current working directory)

 Tracked information